-If a director resigns, the Board may name a substitute for the departing directors' term and begin to serve immediately.
+If a director resigns, the Board may name a substitute for the departing director's term and begin to serve immediately.
 However the members at the next GMM must validate that appointment.
-If members do not, an election will be held.
+If members do not vote in favour of the appointment, an election will be held.
 The appointee may no longer serve on the Board but may run for election.
 See Organizational Bylaw, Article 12.
 Early Ending of Directors' Terms.